apitoolkit/apitoolkit-phoenix/README.md

 ## Reporting Errors

 If you’ve used Sentry, Bugsnag, or Rollbar, then you’re already familiar with this use case.
 But you can report an error to APIToolkit.
 A difference is that errors are always associated with a parent request, helping you query and associate the errors which occurred while serving a given customer request.
-To report errors to APIToolkit, use the `report_error` method of the `APIToolkitPhoenix` module.
+To report errors to APIToolkit, use the `report_error` method of the `ApitoolkitPhoenix` module.

 To automatically report all uncaught exceptions, call the `report_error` function passing it the connection and the error in the `handle_errors` function.